wilsonhsu98/serverless-survey-forms/README.md

 To create a google-style survey forms, authorized users could design surveys and collect anonymous feedbacks.

+## Environment

+This project depends on the following modules, please make sure they're ready locally.

+* NodeJS 4.x
+* aws-sdk 2.3.7
+* node-uuid 1.4.7
+* chai 3.5.0
+* dynalite 1.0.0
+* mocha 2.4.5

+The Vagrant file could save your time to prepare environemnt if you would like to leverage.

 ## Install

 The steps below can be taken to install the project and initialize it.